nafees178/MakerBhawan/README.md

-# Maker Bhawan Frontend
+# Anand Rathi Tinkering Lab Frontend

-A modern, responsive web application for the Maker Bhawan innovation hub and maker space at IIT Jodhpur.
+A modern, responsive web application for the Anand Rathi Tinkering Lab innovation hub and maker space at IIT Jodhpur.

 ## Features
 - Home, About, Facilities, Projects, Events, Team, Gallery, and Contact sections